 I love this quote which someone shared a long time ago.

 ‘Fear knocked on the door and when faith answered there was no one there’

-Many people think Faith is tied to a religion (and it can be) however it is not exclusive, it is inclusive.
+Many people think Faith is tied to a religion (and it can be), however it is not exclusive, it is inclusive.
 It is Universal, and a product of Spirituality.
 Yet it is a personal attitude available for everyone seeking to find something more within themselves, and to do something beyond their current circumstances.
 It allows us to shift beyond the attachments to how others see us and beyond the beliefs others have about us.

 Sometimes we need faith to get out of our comfort zone, and at times to let go of the control we think we have on our life (and on the lives of others).
 Unlike belief, Faith works from the inside out, It is always here, consistent, never changing and actively moving, directing us and protecting us, in a unique way for each and every one of us.
 It is our natural real higher sense of Self and Self-Belief.
 Belief can get us to the point of change, of moving forward, or ready to deliver those ideas into the world.
-This is often where we get stuck.
-How many great ideas are there still locked away in people’s minds?
-How many dreams and desires are still locked away in the hearts of people because of the fear of taking that next step?
+Often, this is where we get stuck.
+There are many great ideas are there still locked away in people’s minds?
+How many dreams and desires still locked away in the hearts of people because of the fear of taking that next step?

 It took me a long time to realise that Faith isn’t the absence of fear.
 It’s about feeling and facing the fear and stepping through it.
 If belief is our word then faith is our works.
 As we call upon Faith, we are able take that step or take that action which overcomes and dissolves the fear.